Lukas-Dierkes/vehicle-stream-team-project/README.md

 # 5. How to Use the Project
 ***
 In this section, the **individual steps** are shown and gone through using examples so that the **live dashboard** with the various analyses can be executed at the end.
+For a walkthrough, please refer to the **vehicle_stream_pipeline/walkthrough.ipynb** notebook.

 ## 5.1 Combine external data
 ***